larryschirmer/wisdom-dot-fun/README.md

 # Problem

 Data on the blockchain is immutable and persistent.
-These are qualities that we love so much about the technology.
+These are qualities that I love so much about the technology.
 A shared store of data that everyone has access to and no one can censor.
-But what happens then we need a shared store of ephemeral data or users still want to choice to destroy access to their data?
+But what happens then I need a shared store of ephemeral data or users still want to choice to destroy access to their data?

 > ### I thought people couldn’t access private information held in smart contracts?